 Helpful Tools Make Shredded Chicken or Diced Chicken

 - Easy-to-store plastic containers, for leftovers (these are the only ones that actually stay organized in my cabinet and refrigerator)

 - Place the chicken breasts in the bottom of a large pot, then season them lightly with salt and pepper.
+The amounts in the recipe are just a suggestion, so don’t feel pressured to measure.
+Give each breast a nice sprinkle.
 If you are cooking a lot of chicken breasts, you can overlap them slightly.
 If you have a lot of overlap, use a larger pot.